 - I am deleting heaps of old email where the information can be stored elsewhere

-That’s all without having to go back to the productivity with outlook manual.
+That’s all without having to go back to the productivity with outlook training manual.
 There are still some other things I’d like to try over the next couple of weeks.
 I really appreciate the time you spent with us.
 It was invaluable to me.
 Helen – Coordinator NSW Health, May 2017

 I cannot explain how I did my job without using my to-do task list!
 I use it all day, I constantly flag emails for follow up and only ever seem to have 10 emails in my inbox.
 I do tend to move tasks about but at least things don’t get forgotten.
 My life has changed, I even use it at home!
 Kylie – Local Government Administration